-Thermoset membranes incorporate principal polymers that are chemically cross linked or vulcanized.
-Membranes that are vulcanized also may be referred to as "cured."
-One characteristic of true thermoset polymers is once they are cured, they only can be bonded to simliar materials with adhesives.
+Thermoset membranes incorporate principal polymers that are chemically cross-linked or vulcanized.
+Membranes that are vulcanized may also be referred to as "cured".
+One characteristic of true thermoset polymers is that once they are cured, they can only be bonded to simliar materials with adhesives.

 There are five common subcategories of thermoset roof membranes:

 - Polyisobutylene (PIB)

 The most common thermoset roof membrane is EPDM.
 EPDM principally is composed of two compounds, ethylene and propylene, that are derived from oil and natural gas.
 The following are some characteristics of EPDM roof membranes: